hippiehunter/dblbook/src/organization/projects.md

 ```

 ## Grouping projects into solutions
-Using a solution file (.sln) in an MSBuild-based build system is required in order to effectively managing multiple projects.
+Using a solution file (.sln) in an MSBuild-based build system is required to effectively manage multiple projects.
 A .sln file is a text file that lists the projects that make up your solution, essentially serving as a project aggregator.
 It allows developers to organize, build, and manage a group of related projects as a single entity.
 This is particularly useful when your application consists of multiple components, such as a library, a user interface, and various service modules.
 Each project can be developed and maintained separately, with its own set of files, resources, and dependencies.
-The .sln file keeps track of these projects and their dependencies, ensuring that when you build the solution, MSBuild compiles the projects in the correct order.
-The flexibility of solution files (.sln) extends to allowing custom-named solution configurations, within which developers can selectively determine which projects to build and specify the particular project-level configurations, such as Debug or Release, for each, offering a tailored and granular control over the build process.
-This second level of configuration is powerful but it's very easy to confused if you're not careful with your naming conventions.
+The .sln file keeps track of these projects and their dependencies, ensuring that when you build the solution, MSBuild will compile the projects in the correct order.
+The flexibility of solution files extends to allowing custom-named solution configurations, within which developers can selectively determine which projects to build and can specify project-level configurations (such as Debug or Release) for each, offering a tailored and granular control over the build process.
+This second level of configuration is powerful, but it's very easy to get confused if you're not careful with your naming conventions.

 ### Creating a solution file
 You likely already have a solution file for your project.
 If you don't, you can create one by using the `dotnet new sln` command.
 This command creates a new solution file with the same name as the current directory.
 You can also specify a name for the solution file by using the `-n` or `--name` option.
 For example, to create a solution file named `MySolution.sln`, you would use the following command: